uoe-agents/TED/README.md

 This code is based on the DrQ PyTorch implementation by [Yarats et al.](https://github.com/denisyarats/drq).
 As per the original code base, we use [kornia](https://github.com/kornia/kornia) for data augmentation.

+Our SVEA implementation is based on the official implementation from the [DMControl Generalization Benchmark](https://github.com/nicklashansen/dmcontrol-generalization-benchmark).

 The 'distracting_control' folder contains the [Distracting Control Suite](https://github.com/sahandrez/distracting_control) code with minor amendments to create disjoint colour sets for training and testing.
 The 'dmc2gym' folder contains the [dmc2gym](https://github.com/denisyarats/dmc2gym) code amended to use the distracting_control wrappers.